anquanscan/sec-tools/README.md

 [cybersecurity-web-security](https://github.com/paulveillard/cybersecurity-web-security): An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Web Security in Cybersecurity.
 [Supply-Blockchain](https://github.com/Dheeraj1998/Supply-Blockchain): A demonstration of asset tracking blockchain, a generic use-case in IoT.
 [LFITester](https://github.com/kostas-pa/LFITester): LFITester is a Python3 program that automates the detection and exploitation of Local File Inclusion (LFI) vulnerabilities on a server.
 [CTF-notes](https://github.com/Shiva108/CTF-notes): Everything needed for doing CTFs
+[securely-transfer-messages](https://github.com/friends-of-tutorials/securely-transfer-messages):  This is a tutorial to securely transfer messages from system A to system B with various coding languages and keep the rules of information security.